OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 In the "Cryptography for Mobile Apps" chapter, we introduced general cryptography best practices and described typical problems that may occur when cryptography is used incorrectly.
 In this chapter, we'll detail the cryptography APIs available for iOS.
 We'll show how to identify usage of those APIs in the source code and how to interpret cryptographic configurations.
 When you're reviewing code, compare the cryptographic parameters with the current best practices linked in this guide.

+TODO: rewrite below into `Verifying the Configuration of Cryptographic Standard Algorithms` and a `Testing Key Management` section!!!
 ### iOS Cryptography Libraries

 Apple provides libraries that include implementations of most common cryptographic algorithms.
 [Apple's Cryptographic Services Guide](https://developer.apple.com/library/content/documentation/Security/Conceptual/cryptoservices/GeneralPurposeCrypto/GeneralPurposeCrypto.html "Apple Cryptographic Services Guide") is a great reference.
 It contains generalized documentation of how to use standard libraries to initialize and use cryptographic primitives, information that is useful for source code analysis.